Fort Connaught Battery Observation Post

 Built in the 1930s for the up-rated 3 Gun Fort Connaught.
 It is thought that the B.O.P. was operational by 1936 with the old Mount Serapong Battery 9·2 Inch Emplacements being filled in during the construction period.
 The B.O.P. for the Serapong Battery still exists.
 It is located behind Fort Connaught’s, and was in use until the 1960s.

-The visibility from the lower level covers the best field of view.
-That with the instrument mountings makes it the probable Battery Observation Post.
-The upper level, I think, may have been the P.W.S.S.
+The instrument mountings in the lower level indicates that it was the Battery Observation Post.
+The upper level would seem to have been the P.W.S.S.
 (Port War Signal Station) for Keppel Harbour.
 Alternatively, that may have been at Faber Fire Command.

 The B.O.P.
 During the 2006 Archaeological Survey of Mount Serapong